-The strategy module uses a heuristic to address this problem.
+The strategy module uses the following heuristic to set the agent's target demand.
 When products are selling for a profit, it always targets exactly enough demand to stay at full utilization.
-The relative percentage of each product, or the product mixture, used to fill the target to full capacity is slightly adjusted each day based on the profit margin change of each product type.
-When the profit margin of a product increases (decreases), its relative percentage in the product mixture increases (decreases) slightly.
-Figure 7 summarizes this adjustment process for a single product.
+The relative percentage of each product, or the product mixture, used to fill the target to full capacity is slightly adjusted each day based on the profit margins of each product type.
+The exact percentage of each product in the mixture is set equal to the percentage of the agent's total profit margin it accounted for on the previous day.
+Thus, when the profit margin of a product increases (decreases) relative to the profit margins of the other products, its percentage in the product mixture increases (decreases).